albanobattistella/Vermanent/README.md

 - With Vermanent you can choose the Whisper model that best suits your needs, but only when starting the app.
 Until the next restart, the app will use the previously loaded model.

-- It is recommended to use an accurate transcription template in order not to affect the quality of the search.
+- It is recommended to use an accurate transcription model in order not to affect the quality of the search.

 - Vermanent works with GPU with CUDA architectures.